DylanParenzee/learn_journ/README.md

 <b> Monday 04.07.22 </b>
-- basic rukles of JSX
+- basic rules of JSX
 - Babel
 - Embedding javascript inside JSX
 - conditionals inside JSX

+<b> Friday 08.07.22 </b>
+ - completed all outstanding react pactice labs for the week
+ - starting to think about the react project I will need present in 4 weeks..... hmm?